broadinstitute/DBP_Doe/Documentation.md

 I tried to print out the shapes to see what is going on and I saw the shapes are the same (???),

 ![alt text](image-2.png)

+Beth suggested to include a `print` statement in `try` and `except` statement to see how random there is a shape mismatch which was made in this commit - https://github.com/broadinstitute/DBP_Doe/commit/6106e43dc71ee6f055d9b2230d87b0c01a83fb3f and the following commits until the one on 18th Feb, 2025.
+I made some errors in the indentation in adding the `print` statements hence it took a couple of commits to set it right.

+2025/02/21

+DBPDOE-448

+The error shows the following,

+`/usr/local/lib/python3.10/dist-packages/IPython/paths.py:69: UserWarning: IPython parent '/' is not a writable location, using a temp directory. warn("IPython parent '{0}' is not a writable location,"`

+Things that were tried,

+1. The first thing that I tried was to comment out the IPython embed statement.

+`#__import__("IPython").embed()`

+Result of DBPDOE-450 -

+`2025/02/21 10:33:17	[neptune] [warning] /var/lib/condor/execute/slot1/dir_1466459/ScriptForLocalRun.py:321: NeptuneUnsupportedType: You're attempting to log a type that is not directly supported by Neptune (<class 'tuple'>).
+Convert the value to a supported type, such as a string or float, or use stringify_unsupported(obj) for dictionaries or collections that contain unsupported values.
+For more, see https://docs.neptune.ai/help/value_of_unsupported_type
+2025/02/21 10:33:17	[neptune] [warning] /var/lib/condor/execute/slot1/dir_1466459/ScriptForLocalRun.py:321: NeptuneUnsupportedType: You're attempting to log a type that is not directly supported by Neptune (<class 'NoneType'>).
+Convert the value to a supported type, such as a string or float, or use stringify_unsupported(obj) for dictionaries or collections that contain unsupported values.
+For more, see https://docs.neptune.ai/help/value_of_unsupported_type
+2025/02/21 10:33:17	Traceback (most recent call last): File "/var/lib/condor/execute/slot1/dir_1466459/ScriptForLocalRun.py", line 405, in <module> val_generator = utils.MultiPageTiffGenerator(training_source, File "/var/lib/condor/execute/slot1/dir_1466459/utils.py", line 142, in __init__ self.on_epoch_end() File "/var/lib/condor/execute/slot1/dir_1466459/utils.py", line 337, in on_epoch_end raise ValueError('validation_split too small!
+Increase val_split or decrease z-depth') ValueError: validation_split too small!
+Increase val_split or decrease z-depth`

+The sample images were the EM images that I downloaded from the sample dataset so I will try after I sample one of the neurite images and see how it goes.